charlesrocabert/Tribolium-castaneum-transcriptomics-pipeline/README.md

 <br/>
 </p>

-This repository contains the integrative-omics pipeline that I developed during my stay with Prof. Frédéric Guillaume's [Eco-Evolutionary Dynamics group](https://www.helsinki.fi/en/researchgroups/eco-evolutionary-dynamics), from Sept.
+This repository contains an integrative-omics pipeline developed in the [Eco-Evolutionary Dynamics group](https://www.helsinki.fi/en/researchgroups/eco-evolutionary-dynamics) from Sept.
 2021 to Dec.
 2022.
 The pipeline addresses various facets of the transcriptomic data obtained from the _Tribolium castaneum_ laboratory adaptive experiment published in [Koch & Guillaume (2020a)](https://doi.org/10.1371/journal.pgen.1008768), [Koch & Guillaume (2020b)](https://doi.org/10.1111/mec.15607) and [Koch et al. (2020)](https://doi.org/10.1111/evo.14119).

 The pipeline was first designed to be deployed on the [CSC computing farm](https://www.csc.fi/en/). **Some CSC-specific code has been retained in the public version for integrity and publication purposes** (mostly in HPC scripts).

-Some parts of the pipeline have not been included yet, as they are related to manuscripts under preparation (`data` and `analyses` folders).
+Some parts of the pipeline have not been included yet, as they are related to manuscripts under preparation (mainly in the `analyses` folders).

 Do not hesitate to <a href="mailto:charles DOT rocabert AT hhu DOT de">reach me</a> for any question.